 The Polaris 360 not only cleans the bottom of your pool, but it uses your pools return water to create a suction vortex which essentially pulls junk from your swimming pool into the bag attached to the top of the device.

-Unlike many pressure side cleaners, a booster pump is NOT required to use it, as it uses your swimming pools circulation pump!
+Unlike many pressure side cleaners, a booster pump is NOT required to use it, as it uses your swimming pools pump for circulation!

 Check out the Polaris 360 on Amazon, here.